bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 8°
-- Partly Cloudy
+- Clear
 - 71% humidity
 - 9 mph wind
-- 39% cloud cover
+- 36% cloud cover
 - 16 AQI 🟩
 - 0.11 inches of snow in the past 24 hours
 - 0.03 inches of snow expected in the next 48 hours